-Lymphatic filariasis is a helminth parasitic infection caused by filarial nematode worms belonging to the Wuchereria and Brugia genera.
-In the Americas, Wuchereria bancrofti is the only species transmitted and Culex spp. (mainly Culex quinquefasciatus) are the most common vectors.
-Adult worms in the human host are whitish or pinkish, and thin (1.5-2.5mm); they can measure up to 1 meter in length.
+Lymphatic filariasis (LF) is a parasitic infection caused by worms (nematodes) which can lead to changes in the lymphatic system and trigger chronic lymphedema, abnormal enlargement of parts of the body (elephantiasis), pain, severe disability, stigma, and social exclusion.
+In the Americas, Wuchereria bancrofti is the only worm species transmitted by the Culex mosquito (mainly of the species quinquefasciatus) which are the most common vectors.
+Adult worms in the human host are whitish or pinkish, thin (1.5-2.5 mm), and can measure up to 1 meter in length.

 Only four countries are endemic to lymphatic filariasis in the American continent: Brazil (State of Pernambuco), Dominican Republic, Guyana and Haiti.
-It is estimated that up to 11 million individuals are at risk of infection.
-Costa Rica, Suriname and Trinidad and Tobago have recently interrupted transmission, an achievement that will be probably met soon by Dominican Republic, as transmission is limited to few circumscribed areas.
+It is estimated that up to 13.4 million individuals are at risk of infection.
+Costa Rica, Suriname and Trinidad and Tobago were eliminated from the list of endemic countries by PAHO/WHO in 2011.

-In order to complete its life cycle, W. bancrofti requires a final host (the man, as there is no significant animal reservoir) and a vector (Culex quinquefasciatus is the main responsible for transmission of lymphatic filariasis in the Americas).
-Lymphatic filariasis is caught when the third-stage (L3) infective larvae of the worm are deposited on the skin by an infected mosquito vector during a blood meal.
-The larvae then penetrate the skin at the bite site, migrate to the lymphatic system and in approximately a year mature into adult male and female worms.
-Adult females release larvae (called microfilariae) that eventually migrate into the general bloodstream through the thoracic duct, and reach a maximal concentration between 10pm and 2am (nocturnal periodicity).
-Ingestion of circulating microfilariae by another suitable mosquito vector and their development into L3 larvae closes the life-cycle of the parasite and sustains transmission in endemic areas.
+In order to complete its life cycle, W. bancrofti requires a definitive host (the man, as there is no significant animal reservoir) and a vector (Culex quinquefasciatus is the main vector responsible for transmission of lymphatic filariasis in the Americas).
+Lymphatic filariasis is transmitted when the third-stage larvae (L3) of the worm are deposited on the skin by an infected mosquito vector at the time that the mosquito is feeding.
+The larvae then penetrate the skin at the bite, migrate to the lymphatic system and in approximately a year mature into adult male and female worms.
+Adult females release larvae (called microfilariae) that eventually migrate into the bloodstream and can reach a maximum concentration between 10pm and 2am (nocturnal periodicity).
+Ingestion of circulating microfilariae by another mosquito vector and their development into L3 larvae closes the life-cycle of the parasite and sustains transmission in endemic areas.

-Chronic manifestations stem from repeated inflammatory episodes that can lead to a progressive blockage of the lymph ducts with accumulation of fluid in the interstitial tissues thus resulting in lymphoedema, a condition most frequently affecting the arms and the legs.
-In male patients, the blockage of the spermatic lymph vessels leads to accumulation of fluid in the scrotal sac (hydrocoele).
-The increasing fibrosis and sclerosis of the subcutaneous tissues can accelerate the progression of lymphoedema to elephantiasis (skin fold thickening and hardening, epidermal nodules, and pigmentary changes), which is associated with grossly enlarged limbs and disability.
+Chronic manifestations stem from repeated episodes of inflammation that can lead to a progressive obstruction of the lymphatic ducts with accumulation of fluid in the interstitial tissues, resulting in lymphedema, a condition that most often affects the arms and the legs.
+In male patients, the obstruction of the spermatic lymphatic duct leads to accumulation of fluid in the scrotal sac (hydrocele).
+The increasing fibrosis and sclerosis of the subcutaneous tissues can accelerate the progression of lymphedema to elephantiasis (thickening and hardening of skin fold in nodule formation and epidermal pigmentation changes), which is associated with excessively enlarged extremities and disability.
 Stigma and social exclusion are frequent among such patients.

-A suggestive clinical picture and a high eosinophil count can orientate the diagnosis.
-The gold standard technique is the direct identification of microfilariae in thick blood smears; blood should be collected near the maximal microfilarial concentration time so as to increase the sensitivity of the test.
-Immuno-chromatographic card-based tests (ICT) detecting filarial antigens in finger prick blood are independent of microfilarial concentration and have proven sensitive and specific.
-They are used to map transmission of lymphatic filariasis in community surveys.
+A suggestive clinical picture of the disease and a high eosinophil count may help the diagnosis.
+The standard technique used is the direct identification of microfilariae in thick blood smears.
+The blood sample must be collected near the time of maximum concentration of microfilariae in order to increase the sensitivity of the test.
+There is the availability of tests based on immunochromatographic card-based tests (ICT), which detect filarial antigens in blood collected after a finger prick, these are independent of the concentration of microfilariae and prove to be sensitive and specific.
+The ICT test can be used for mapping, monitoring, and evaluation of the transmission of lymphatic filariasis through community-level studies.

-A combination of diethylcarbamazine (DEC) 6 mg/kg and albendazole (ALB) 400 mg, singe-administration, is the treatment of choice for lymphatic filariasis in the Americas.
-The combination of DEC and ALB significantly reduces the microfilarial load for periods as long as one year; it has also been shown to have some filaricidal effect on the adult worms.
-The drug combination is associated with mild and temporary adverse reactions but is generally considered a highly safe treatment.
-[2,3,4]
+A combination of diethylcarbamazine (DEC) 6 mg/kg and albendazole (ALB) 400 mg single-administration, is the treatment of choice for lymphatic filariasis in the Americas.
+The combination of DEC + ALB significantly reduce the microfilariae for up to a year.
+It has also shown to have some effect on filaricidal adult worms.
+The drug combination is associated with mild and temporary adverse reactions but is generally considered very safe.

-The significant effect of DEC+ALB on microfilarial load is the rationale behind the strategy currently recommended by WHO for elimination of lymphatic filariasis: the yearly, large-scale distribution of DEC+ALB to all individuals living in an area where lymphatic filariasis is transmitted (mass drug administration, MDA) is expected to decrease transmission rates.
+The significant effect of DEC+ALB on microfilarial load is the reason why the current recommended strategy by WHO for elimination of lymphatic filariasis is the annual mass distribution (mass drug administration, MDA) of these two drugs to all individuals living in an area where lymphatic filariasis is transmitted (microfilaremia transmitted is equal to or greater than 1%).
 At least five annual rounds are considered necessary to interrupt transmission, which can be accelerated by the implementation of vector control measures directed against the mosquitoes.
-[4,5]

-In individuals who have already developed chronic manifestations such as lymphoedema and elephantiasis, management of the affected limbs is necessary in order to prevent any further deterioration of the situation.
+In individuals who have already developed chronic manifestations such as lymphedema and elephantiasis, management of the affected limbs is necessary in order to prevent any further deterioration of health.
 This includes elevating and washing the limb, and treating skin infections, all measures that can usually be performed by the patients themselves.
-Surgery is needed in case of hydrocoele.
+Surgery is needed in case of hydrocele.